 The above information was submitted to comply with the Characterization, Monitoring, and Modeling of the Combined Sewer System requirement.
 This information was utilized to develop the hydrologic and hydraulic model which was then used to assess minimum wet weather percent capture.
 The Department determined that the permittees have submitted sufficient information to comply with the Characterization, Monitoring, and Modeling of the Combined Sewer System requirement.
-The Department approved the Sewer System Characterization Report for the Borough of Fort Lee on January 30, 2020.
+The Department approved the Sewer System Characterization Report on January 24, 2019 with certain conditions.